 Sometimes the freshest seafood comes from the freezer.

-Our sablefish are caught off the coast of Northern California by small-scale fishing boats using traps.
-We rush to make sure that the fish are filleted and frozen immediately, so that our sablefish tastes like it was caught yesterday.
-These rich, buttery fish are commonly called Black cod, though they are not technically a part of the cod family.
+Our Petrale sole are caught off the coast of Northern California.
+We rush to make sure that the fish are filleted and frozen immediately, so that our sole tastes like it was caught yesterday.
+This fish makes great fish and chips, fish stew, fish tacos, and sole meuniere.
 You can hold these fillets in your freezer for up to one year.

 Thawing Instructions: It is best to thaw our Frozen Wild Petrale Sole Fillets slowly under refrigeration.
 Thawing slowly keeps the fillets firm.
 Nobody likes mushy fish.
 Thaw just what you plan on eating.
 Remove fillets from bags and place in a bowl inside your refrigerator.
 Allow the fillets to thaw for 8 to 12 hours.
 Cook fillets within 24 hours of thawing.